Anggika Bölsterli

-Anggika Sri Bölsterli or better known as Anggika Bölsterli (born June 21, 1995) is an Indonesian actress.
+Anggika Sri Bölsterli (born June 21, 1995), better known as Anggika Bölsterli is an Indonesian actress.
 Bölsterli made her acting debut with an appearance in the drama series Terbang Bersamamu and first received recognition for her recurring role in the television series Putri Duyung.

 Early life

 Anggika was born and raised in the Sunter Agung area, North Jakarta.
-Her father, Pieter Bölsterli is from Switzerland, while his mother, Titin is from Madiun, East Java.
+Her father, Pieter Bölsterli is from Switzerland, while her mother, Titin is from Madiun, East Java.
 She has a younger brother named Lukas Bölsterli.
 After graduating from school, Anggika chose to pursue a career in acting rather than accepting an offer to study in Switzerland from her parents.
 She began to participate in the selection of actors for advertisements and soap operas.